ISO 10011

 · List nonconformities.
 Auditors must study their observations

 and make a list of key nonconformities.
-They must ensure
+They must ensure that nonconformities are:

 · Supported by the evidence.